ology/techn.ology.net/blog/2022/01/07/git-status-over-a-repository-sandbox/index.markdown

     use DateTime::Format::DateParse ();
     use Time::Ago ();

-Accept program arguments for quick summary or interactive views, and the location of the repositories:
+Accept program arguments for either quick summary or interactive view, and the location of the repositories:

     my $summary = shift // 0;
     my $path = shift || $ENV{HOME} . '/sandbox';